linhpbui/linhpbui.github.io/_posts/2022-06-26-nourishingnetwork.md

 description: "How might we facilitate the communication and collaboration between the volunteers at the Nourishing Network community?"
 img-link: /img/nourishing-networks.png

-timeline: "January -- June 2022"
+timeline: "January — June 2022"
 role-list: ["Lead Mixed-Method UX Researcher: deciding on research methods, crafting research plan and script, conducting interviews, and analyzing data.", "Project Coordinator: primary communicator with the sponsors, organizing testing schedules with participants.", "Assistant UX Designer: ideating design concepts."]
 role-description: "This is a capstone project for my Human-Centered Design and Engineering (HCDE) Master’s degree at the University of Washington, working with our sponsor - Nourishing Networks Consortium.
-I collaborated with 3 other UX Designers.<br>Nourishing Networks Consortium (NNC) is a non-profit organization that builds a network between passionate volunteers and organizations to create sustainable solutions to help individuals and families who are facing food insecurity to find local and regional food resources."
+I collaborated with 3 other UX Designers.<br><br>Nourishing Networks Consortium (NNC) is a non-profit organization that builds a network between passionate volunteers and organizations to create sustainable solutions to help individuals and families who are facing food insecurity to find local and regional food resources."
-img-link-figure-1: /img/nourishingnetworks-fig1.png
+img-link-figure-1: /img/nourishingnetworks.png
 img-link-figure-description: "<strong>Figure 1.</strong> The Nourishing Networks Consortium works to bring together other networks from other regions, fostering a stronger community to community connections."
-problem-space: "Our initial challenge started with the vague and broad problem space that our sponsors proposed for the capstone project: They wanted us to develop a digital foundation of a human-to-human network that amplify the efficiencies and impact of each individual node in the network, and the entire network.<br>Through two rounds of stakeholder interviews with the two sponsors and their two researchers, I identified a specific problem and narrowed down our research objective: Different volunteers use different methods of communication to share and collaborate; hence, the stream of information scatters.
+problem-space: "Our initial challenge started with the vague and broad problem space that our sponsors proposed for the capstone project: They wanted us to develop a digital foundation of a human-to-human network that amplify the efficiencies and impact of each individual node in the network, and the entire network.<br><br>Through two rounds of stakeholder interviews with the two sponsors and their two researchers, I identified a specific problem and narrowed down our research objective: Different volunteers use different methods of communication to share and collaborate; hence, the stream of information scatters.
 Our sponsors want to integrate the scattered information stream into one place for ease of retrieval and share across the networks."
 design-question: "How might we facilitate the communication and collaboration between the volunteers at the Nourishing Network community?"
 solution: "Our design solution is a combination of a website repository of resources and an internal tool.
 The website acts as a reference point for volunteers where the volunteers can get access, retrieve, and share resources they need across networks."
 impacts: ["Our sponsors took our suggestion to create a guideline after reading our first report.", "Working on a solution that even people with low technical literacy skills can use easily."]